rainerb16/rainerb16/README.md

 - 😄 Pronouns: They/Them

 - 🔭 I’m currently working on: My Full Stack Dev program!
-Learning Git, HTML, CSS, JavaScript, Vue, Python, Django, SQL, MariaDB, and Google Cloud Technology (plus a few more)
+Learning Git, HTML, CSS, JavaScript, Vue, Python, Django, SQL, MariaDB, and Google Cloud Technology (plus a few more).
+I'd like to learn Java and C# in the future.

 - 📫 How to reach me: hello@rainerb.com or www.rainerb.com